Evodim/EntityStorageServices/README.md

 ## EntityTableService
 EntityTableService is an Azure Table Storage Client based on original SDK.
+The goal of this project is make more abstraction of a denormalized storage system with sufficient performance

 It provide some additional features:

 * Pure and strongly typed Entity per table: no longer need to inherit our entities with ITableEntity interface